Official RgA Rules

 Rule 3 - Bunkers

 When playing nicely maintained bunkers, balls should be played as NO TOUCH.
-Balls that are in their own pitchmark (i.e. fried eggs) must also be played as NO TOUCH.
+Balls that are in their own pitchmark (i.e. fried eggs) must also be played as NO TOUCH, unless the sand is wet and/or packed.

 However, if you are in an un-raked footprint, an erosion crevice, weather-beaten sand, or sand that hasn't been freshly maintained, etc... you may rake a fresh spot (or scrape the surface with your spikes) then place your ball where it was orginally at rest.